evanconway/piano-sight-reading/README.md

 One of the most important parts of learning sight-reading is finding music to read that's exactly the right difficulty level.
 If it's too easy your skills won't be challenged.
 But if it's too hard you won't be able to play at a musical speed and you won't have any fun.
 At the same time, one of the most difficult parts of learning sight reading is finding enough material to practice with.
 Once you've read something once, you can't use it again because then you're not sight reading.
 This app solves that problem!
 It randomly generates an infinite amount of music according to your needs.

 # Requirements
-MIDI device: This app reads input MIDI input, so you'll need some sort of MIDI instrument (like a MIDI piano) hooked up to your device.
+MIDI device: This app reads MIDI input, so you'll need some sort of MIDI instrument (like a MIDI piano) hooked up to your device.
 Chrome: This app uses the WebMIDI api to read input, which unfortunately is not supported by all browsers.
 I recommend using Chrome.

 # How To Use